AegirAexx/qmk_preonic_rev3-drop/README.md

 This is very much work in progress.

+I wrote up a short guide for me to reference when flashing a new layout.
+It's here, [guide.md](https://github.com/AegirAexx/qmk_preonic_rev3-drop/blob/master/guide.md).

-Feel free to fork and improve it.
+Feel free to fork and improve on it.

 Happy hacking!